 =us-ascii»”.
 The default options can be configured using

-They are stored in files to ease up customization and easy adding of new transformations.
+They are stored in files to ease customization and to allow easy adding of new or custom transformations.

-Because the user cannot enter own mimetypes, it is kept sure that transformations always work.
+Because the user cannot enter their own mimetypes, it is kept certain that the transformations will always work.
 It makes no sense to apply a transformation to a mimetype the transform-function doesn’t know to handle.

 The file name convention is

-Name].class.php, while the abtract class that it extends has the
+Name].php, while the abstract class that it extends has the

 [Transformation Name]TransformationsPlugin.
 All of the